Skilled nursing and rehabilitation facilities - choosing

 - What the meals are like

 - Do they take care of many people with your medical problem?
-For example, if you had a hip replacement or stroke, how many patients with your problem have they cared for?
+For example, if you had a hip replacement or stroke, how many people with your problem have they cared for?
 A good facility should be able to provide you with data that shows they give good quality care.

 - Do they have physical therapists who work at the facility?